1943time/inkdown/README.md

 - Use pure WYSIWYG editing mode, compatible with markdown syntax conversion, so markdown symbols will not be searched when using the search function.
 - Automatically record and clear file history, view and roll back at any time.
 - Using [shiki](https://github.com/shikijs/shiki) as code syntax highlighting, the syntax analysis is more fine-grained and beautiful.
+- Enhanced table operation, allowing for free adjustment of the number and sorting of rows and columns.
 - Supports block-level and inline editing rendering of [katex](https://katex.org/).
 - Support rendering [mermaid](https://mermaid.js.org/) graphics.
 - The file path is automatically rebuilt, when the file or folder path changes, the related dependent links and image paths will automatically change.
 - Support exporting html and pdf.
 - Can drag document elements to change their order.
+- Supports pasting of HTML, markdown code, and plain text, when pasting HTML, it will automatically download the images in the HTML and convert the path.
 - Non-intrusive sharing function, one-click to share a single markdown document or combine multiple markdown files into a combined document containing chapters, bluestone will automatically manage all dependencies.

 ## Drag